bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 ### Visualizing the flooding

-In addition to the hillshade of the elevation grid, and the shaded relief (color gradient overlayed on hillshade), you will create three maps to visualize the flooded grid:
+In addition to the hillshade of the elevation grid, and the shaded relief (color gradient overlayed on hillshade), you will create  two maps to visualize the flooding:

-* map.flooded.grayscale.bmp: flooded grid, in grayscale gradient

-This is a standard grayscale map, and you have a function to do this in project 1.
-Call this function passing the flooded grid as an argument.

 * map.flooded.colordiscrete.bmp: flooded grid, with discrete colors